zUnixorn/Arch-root-on-ZFS-install/README.md

 You should follow the guide on the [wiki](https://wiki.archlinux.org/title/Install_Arch_Linux_on_ZFS) alongside this guide as it will be certantly more uptodate.
 The purpose of this guid is to provide a more straight forward installation guide, as the arch wiki's guide is sometimes vague as its designed to be usefull for any installation.

 ### Goal
 The goal is to install ArchLinux with its root on a [ZFS](https://wiki.archlinux.org/title/ZFS) filesystem, using [rEFInd](https://wiki.archlinux.org/title/REFInd) as the boot manager to support easy dualbooting from seperate HardDrives.
-Note that we are installing on an UEFI system.

-## Prequisites
-* USB Stick with an ArchISO that has ZFS installed (can be downloaded unofficialy or made using [ArchISO](https://wiki.archlinux.org/title/Archiso))
-* A HardDrive
+Please keep in mind that this guide assumes a system using UEFI.

 ## Installation
 ### Partitioning